magopian/microbit-fun/README.md

 ```

-## Use the "main.py" trick
+## Use the "main.py" loader

-This is a very clever and useful trick:
+This is a very useful trick:
 [mainly main.py](https://microbit-micropython.readthedocs.io/en/latest/tutorials/storage.html#mainly-main-py).

 This allows the use of "proper python modules" by uploading a `main.py` file on